OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 3. Create and confirm a password.

-   > [!NOTE]
-   > Make a note of your username and password so you don't forget it.

 4. Choose **Set up**.

-5. Follow the instructions to prove you're not a robot, and then choose **Verify**.
+5. If you are asked to prove you're not a robot, follow the instructions, and then choose **Verify**.

 6. After the subscription is created, your subscription name and expiration date appear on your profile page.

+   > [!IMPORTANT]
+   > Make a note of your username and password because you'll need it to access your developer subscription.

 ## Configure the subscription

-1. If it doesn't open automatically, open the setup page.
-On the admin page, choose **Go to setup**.

-2. On the Office 365 Enterprise E3 Developer setup screen, configure the three options as required:

-  - Personalize sign-in
+1. On your profile page, click the "here" link to access your developer subscription, and sign in with your new user name and password.

+2. Follow the instructions to assign products or install Office apps.

-  - Add users
+## Add users
-  - Get apps

-3. In the admin portal, in the **Active users** section, assign the Office 365 Enterprise E3 Developer licenses to add users to the account that you created.
+For many scenarios, you'll need to test with user accounts with different permissions and settings.
+You can add up to 25 user accounts with your subscription.
+To add users, see [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/en-us/article/add-users-individually-or-in-bulk-to-office-365-admin-help-1970f7d6-03b5-442f-b385-5880b9c256ec).

 ## Provision Office 365 services